Coronavirus may keep coming back every year, say experts

 There are currently two vaccines that have entered human trials -- one in the US and one in China -- and they could be a year to a year-and-a-half away from deployment.

-The highly contagious COVID-19 respiratory illness has infected more than 3 million people globally and led to over 2 lakh deaths.
+The highly contagious COVID-19 has infected more than 3 million people globally and led to over 2 lakh deaths.